jupyter-widgets/ipyleaflet/docs/source/map_and_basemaps/map.rst

 -----
 You can find the list of available basemaps in the :ref:`basemaps-section` page.

-You can add multiple layers and controls to the map, using the ``add_layer``/``add_control`` methods.
+You can add multiple layers and controls to the map, using the ``add_`` methods.
 All those layers and controls are widgets themselves.
 So you can dynamically update their attributes from Python or by interacting with the map on the page (see :ref:`usage-section`)

 .. jupyter-execute::